ihoverlord/dx-react/README.md

  - No Number,  Special character, spaces are allowed for a name
  - A `Component` folder is created if not exists and all the generated files are stored here.
  - The given name is converted to lowercase to process

+## Router
+Generate a router file

+    dx-react -r

+No name required.
+This command will generate `router.js` file in your `src` folder.

+**Rules**

+ - Import components to your `router.js` file
+ - Navbar template is added.
+Add links as you need
+ - Routes template is added.
+Uncomment and declare routes
+ - Once done, change the below code in your `index.js` file.

+	  `import Router from './router';`

+	  `ReactDOM.render(<Router />, document.getElementById('root'));`

 ## Things to follow